avaragado/xstateful/README.md

 (You can use `xstateful` without the reducer extras: in this case, add `action` event listeners to process emitted actions and activities however you'd like.)

 We'll introduce `xstateful`'s features using simple, working examples (we assume you're already familiar with `xstate`).
+You can run these examples online at https://codesandbox.io/s/mzwl9202q9.

 ### Example 1: up-down